coala/projects/README.md

     127.0.0.1:4000
     localhost:4000

+If you face problems while installing Jekyll or using its gem bundler you may go through its [troubleshooting docs](https://jekyllrb.com/docs/troubleshooting/)

 ## Defining Projects

 Mentors and admins can define projects in markdown using the following structure and save it in the _projects folder with a relevant filename: